GaloisInc/daedalus/pdf-driver/ISSUES.md

 10. Inspect DOM and check xref/DOM consistency: LOTS HERE, TODO.

-11. Support out of order updates, esp with `--cavity` (how exactly)?
+11. Support out of order updates, esp with `--cavities` (how exactly)?

-    The `--cavity` report gives "body starts at ..." which is based on an assumption that the updates were ordered "historically" in the file.
+    The `--cavities` report gives "body starts at ..." which is based on an assumption that the updates were ordered "historically" in the file.
     Linearization breaks this assumption.

+12. Change output (or add option to allow) to be json format for `--cavities and --updates` (and ...).